Snyder's-Lance is buying Diamond Foods in a cash-and-stock deal valued at about $1.27 billion, adding to its roster of healthier snacks.

-Diamond owns Emerald snack nuts and Diamond of California culinary nuts, as well as Kettle Brand potato chips and Pop Secret popcorn.
+Diamond owns Emerald snack nuts and Diamond of California culinary nuts, as well as Kettle Brand potato chips, Pop Secret popcorn.
 Snyder's-Lance owns Snyder's of Hanover and Cape Cod.

 Shareholders of Diamond Foods Inc. will receive 0.775 Snyder's-Lance shares and $12.50 in cash per share.
 The transaction also includes approximately $640 million in debt.
 Diamond Foods stockholders will own about 26 percent of the combined company once the transaction closes.